Alt Text as Poetry

 This website was begun in February and launched later in June 2020.

-We began with an initial brainstorm meeting between us, Shannon, and Companion–Platform (Lexi Visco and Calvin Rocchio), the designers who created the printed workbook for this project.
+We began with an initial brainstorm meeting between us, Finnegan, and Companion–Platform (Lexi Visco and Calvin Rocchio), the designers who created the printed workbook for this project.

-From there, we assembled some strategic goals and possible design motifs and presented them to Shannon.
-With Shannon and Bojana’s feedback, the design of this website emerged.
+From there, we assembled some strategic goals and possible design motifs and presented them to Finnegan.
+With Finnegan and Bojana’s feedback, the design of this website emerged.

 We were able to collaboratively code through social distancing thanks to the Glitch platform.
 The website now is hosted for free and its code made publicly available through Github.
 If you poke around there, you’ll see we mostly coded it in handwritten HTML and CSS.
 We also used a little bit of JavaScript as glue, specifically for the blog.